What are you thankful for this Thanksgiving?

 Many parents have discovered the benefits of teaching sign language to their infants, regardless of their ability to hear.
 That’s because all babies use their hands to communicate before they can speak.
 In fact, research shows the babies can learn to communicate using sign language much earlier than they begin to speak.
 According to popular baby sign language websites, babies as young as six months old can learn sign language to communicate when they are hungry, too cold or just need a hug.

 In addition to reducing the frustration of trying to decipher a baby’s cry, studies also show that knowing sign language helps children speak earlier, achieve better grades in school and develop a larger vocabulary.
 Psychological research on baby sign language confirms that signing not only boosts vocabulary, it also reduces temper tantrums and improves the relationship between parent and child.

 If you are a proud member of the Deaf community or a hearing person who signs, tell us, why are you #thankfulforsignlanguage?

 Thankful for our readers

 We hope you’ll take a moment and let us know why you are thankful for hearing, or hearing aids or sign language this season.
 And while we have your attention, please know we are thankful for you.
-Healthy Hearing’s goal is to use the internet to educate you about hearing loss and hearing aids, and then encourage you to seek help from a hearing healthcare professional.
-Your input is always welcome, always valuable, and always appreciated.
+Healthy Hearing’s goal is to educate you about hearing loss and hearing aids and encourage you to seek help from a hearing healthcare professional.
+Your input is always welcome, always valuable and always appreciated.
 Happy Thanksgiving.